telecomsxchange/smpp-client-nodejs/README.md

 If you're stuck please open a github issue (https://github.com/telecomsxchange/smpp-client-nodejs/issues )

-If you're a TCXC member (Paying subscriber) you may open a trouble ticket by emailing support@telecomsxchange.com
+If you're a TCXC member you can open a trouble ticket by emailing support@telecomsxchange.com

+### Contribuations

+Please create a pull request to submit your contrubuations back with the community.
+Thank you